 Admitted patient activity

-The main measure of activity is the number of hospitalisations (separations or episodes of admitted patient care).
-Because a hospitalisation can vary in length from ‘same-day’ to months, another useful measure of total activity is patient days.
-Patient days is the total number of days of care provided to patients.
+Understanding how the activity of hospitals is changing over time can be done in a number of ways.
+One key measure of activity is the number of hospitalisations.
+However, a hospitalisation can vary in length from a single day to months, and so another useful measure of activity is patient days.
+This provides information on the total number of days of care provided to admitted patients.
+Beyond these measures of ‘output’, it is also important to understand the types of care being provided.

 This section presents information on: